iffse/pay-respects/rules.md

 Suggestions can have additional conditions to check.
 To specify conditions, add a `#[...]` at the first line (just like derive macros in Rust).
 Available conditions:

 - `executable`: Check if the argument can be found in path
-- `cmd_contains`: Check if the last user input contains the argument
+- `cmd_contains`: Check if the last user input contains the argument.
+Regex supported (you can't use `,` currently because it's used as condition separator)
-- `err_contains`: Check if the error of the command contains the argument
-- `exe_contains`: Check if the command name itself contains the argument
+- `err_contains`: Same as `cmd_contains` but for error message
 - `length`: Check if the given command has the length of the argument
 - `min_length`: Check if the given command has at least the length of the argument
 - `max_length`: Check if the given command has at most the length of the argument